 - False.
 If detected early enough, most skin cancer cases are resolved successfully.
 But vigilance and early detection are key.

 Living in Maryland with all of the water and outdoor activities, we all need to be conscious of our exposure to the sun and the skin cancers it creates.
-If you have a spot that concerns you, call us at the Laser Center of Maryland, 410-544-4600, and let’s take a look.
+If you have a spot that concerns you, call an expert on skin cancer at the Laser Center of Maryland, 410-544-4600, and let’s take a look.